 Until one day I stood in front of my magnifier mirror, tugging at my eyes, trying to make the dark circles go away.
 Suddenly a painfully sobering realization hit me and I started to cry.
 As I tasted my salty tears then rolling down my cheeks, I realized that I had been here before.

-If you’re tired of picking on all your flaws and finding fault with everything you do and want to find some inner peace, join me in my Facebook group, “30 Days to Lovin’ the Skin You’re In.”
+If you’re tired of picking on all your flaws and finding fault with everything you do and want to find some inner peace, join me in my Facebook group, “The Juicy Woman: Confidence Coaching for Women Over 50.”

 Andrea Amador is The Juicy Woman.
 Equal parts sweet and oh so sassy, Andrea’s a curvy and confident plus size body image coach/bestselling author who shows mid-life women how to transform their blues and body shame into self-compassion and kindness so they can build their confidence from the inside-out.